-- After the investment is paid back, profits stay with company for expansion and improvement.
+- After the investment is paid back, profits stay with the company for expansion and improvement.

 - The company will be environmentally conscious.

-- The workforce is paid market wages and have good working conditions.
+- The workforce is paid market wages and has good working conditions.

 - Do it with joy!!!

-An interesting dichotomy is what the author refers to as cross-subsidization, wherein, some people, those who can afford it, pay more for the same product that is sold to poor people at a lower price.
-This method enables a company to obtain funds to stay in business, and provide a product to more affluent and poor people.
+An interesting dichotomy is what Yunus refers to as cross-subsidization, wherein, some people, those who can afford it, pay more for the same product that is sold to poor people at a lower price.
+This method enables a company to obtain funds to stay in business and provide a product to more affluent and poor people.

-Mr. Yunus has been involved in the start up several social businesses and uses real life examples to provide practical information and advice for people interested in starting one of their own.
+Yunus has been involved in the start up several social businesses and uses real-life examples to provide practical information and advice for people interested in starting one of their own.

 The Bottom Line

 Readers don’t need a business degree to understand the concepts shared in Building Social Business.
-It provides a viable alternative, perhaps more of a companion, to profit driven businesses.
-I agree with the author, I believe people are both selfish and selfless.
+It provides a viable alternative, perhaps more of a companion, to profit-driven businesses.
+I agree with Yunus, I believe people are both selfish and selfless.
 Perhaps it is time for some of us to give our selfless side more exercise.

 I recommend Building Social Business to anyone interested in broadening their understanding of what business can achieve and an alternative way of measuring business success.